Hong Kong Company Incorporation – A Step-by-Step Guide

 2 Completed Incorporation Form

-• Liability of members — in a Limited Liability Company (LLC), usually only the shareholders’ liability is limited.
+- Liability of members — in a company limited by shares (Limited liability company), usually only the shareholders’ liability is limited.
 This means they are not liable for any debts or obligations, aside from their own financial contribution or the amount unpaid on their shares.

-• Information about owners, directors and secretary— these are the three members you must appoint in order to incorporate.
+- Information about owners, directors and a company secretary— these are the three members you must appoint in order to incorporate.
 Remember that an owner can also be a director, but the company secretary cannot be the sole director or shareholder.

 3 Documents Required by Shareholders and Directors

-When you're setting up a company, both corporate shareholders and directors have certain documents to provide in the incorporation process.
-These include the Articles of Association, outlining the company's rules and regulations.
+When you're incorporating a company in Hong Kong, both corporate shareholders and directors have certain documents to provide in the incorporation process.
+These include the Articles of Association and the Incorporation Form, outlining the company's details, rules and regulations.
 As a resident owner or director, you'll need to provide proof of your residence in Hong Kong and a copy of your Hong Kong identity card.
-For non-resident owners or directors, you'll need a copy of your international passport and evidence of your residence overseas.
+Non-resident owners or directors will need a copy of their international passports and evidence of their overseas residences.
 These documents are important for verifying the identity and residency of the shareholders and directors involved in the company.

 Requirements for Foreigners To Set Up a Company